-We’ve all at least heard of Midnight in the Garden of Good and Evil if not have both read the book and seen the movie (Kevin Spacey & John Cusack) — well, THIS is the place!
-Let me just say that this place has so much activity that youll have to go by and experience it for yourself.
-If you don’t already know the story, Jim Williams bought the house to restore it.
-Later he was held on trial for “accidentally” fatally shooting his “assistant, Danny Hansford.
-Jim Williams mysteriously died two weeks before one of his renowned Christmas parties in 1982.
-They believe both spirits haunt this house.
-Sometimes mysteriously appearing to guests as apparitions and other times breaking items and moving things in the house.
-Ive heard someone say that they believed the spirits to be quarreling with one another.
+The Mercer-Williams house is a must-see for those who either read “The Book,” Midnight in the Garden of Good and Evil or seen the movie version starring Kevin Spacey and John Cusack.
+THIS house also happens to be HAUNTED!
+The Mercer-Williams house has so much activity that you’ll have to go by and experience it for yourself.
+If you don’t already know the story, Jim Williams bought the property in order to restore it.
+Later he went to trial for “accidentally” fatally shooting his assistant, Danny Hansford.
+Later, Jim Williams mysteriously died two weeks before one of his renowned Christmas parties in 1982.
+Many believe both spirits haunt this house.
+Some have reported seeing the mens’ apparitions while others claim to simply hear items being broken or see items inexplicably moved about the house.
+I’ve heard someone say that they believed the spirits to be quarreling with one another.

 Location: 429 Bull Street, Monterey Square